-What is an Agricultural Best Management Practices (Ag BMP)?
+What are Agricultural Best Management Practices (Ag BMP)?

 Who must follow agricultural dust rules?

-Under the these rules, an Ag BMP Permit record is required for an agricultural operation or Concentrated Animal Feeding Operation (CAFO) if it is greater than 10 adjoining acres in size and/or meets animal number thresholds and is in a PM10 non-attainment area.
+Arizona has general rules requiring all agricultural operations across the state to take reasonable precautions to minimize dust emissions.
+In addition to these rules, operations in areas that do not meet federal air quality standards (PM10 non-attainment areas) are required to abide by more specific requirements, including maintaining an Ag BMP Permit Record for an agricultural operation or Concentrated Animal Feeding Operation (CAFO) if it is greater than 10 adjoining acres in size and/or meets animal number thresholds.
 This permit is intended to reduce dust from these operations by requiring operators to implement Ag BMPs.
 The Ag BMP Permit Record must be kept up to date by the operator and made available to ADEQ within two business days of notice to the operator.